fuji-fabric/fuji-fabric.github.io/docs/001-Modules/022-command_bundle.md

 :::
 :::command
 - Command Syntax: `/uuid <ServerPlayerEntity target>`
-- Document:   This command will display the UUID of specified player.
+- Document:   This command will print the UUID of specified player.

 - Can be executed by console: `true`